kubermatic/docs/content/kubermatic/main/architecture/iam-role-based-access-control/groups-support/_index.en.md

 ## Binding Roles to Groups

-Group bindings can be configured from the "Members" project panel.
-For Enterprise Edition, an additional tab is available for groups:
+Group bindings can be configured from the "Groups" project panel.

 ![Group Bindings Overview](/img/kubermatic/main/architecture/group-rbac-view.png)